top of page

 Title: Miracle

 In just six days, Israel went from being threatened with destruction on all sides to defeating the coalition armies of Egypt, Syria, and Jordan.
-Israel's victory on the battlefield did not translate into a lasting peace as the Arab League issued its famous Three Nos.
+Israel's victory on the battlefield did not translate into a lasting peace, however, as the Arab League issued its famous Three Nos.

 Session 11